 Make a strong infusion of the fresh or dried herb to spritz or splash the underarms and help control body odor.
-For best results, make the infusion in the evening and allow to sit overnight before straining.
-It will need to be applied more frequently than a store bought deodorant, because it will not be as strong.
+Make the infusion in the evening for best results and allow it to sit overnight before straining.
+It will need to be applied more frequently than a store-bought deodorant because it will not be as strong.
 It is not an antiperspirant, either, so it won’t keep you dry.

 Fresh sage leaves can also be added to an oral hygiene routine with licorice root.
 Simply rub a fresh sage leaf over the gums and each tooth.
 Sage has a stronger flavor than licorice, but the leaves can be harvested more often and more easily than licorice roots, so it’s a good option to know.
 Read more surprising uses for sage in prepping.

 Soapwort, licorice, and sage have many other herbal uses, but they are definitely botanical all-stars when it comes to personal hygiene.
 Knowing how to grow and use them will mean you always have a backup plan for soap, toothpaste, and deodorant.